amirtvk/SpringDataRest_StepByStep/README.md

   }
 }
 ```

+Note that detection of repositories in code is done based on `RepositoryDiscoveryStrategies`

 ### How to customize repository access path?
 Suppose you want to use another name for repository instead of default name (entity name + 's'/'es'/'ies' ...).
 In order to change the repository path you should use `@RepositoryRestResource` annotation.